Skip to content

 End of 30% Residential Solar Tax Credit (Section 25D)

-Home solar incentives are seeing a similar rollback.
-The Residential Clean Energy Credit (Section 25D), widely known as the 30% federal solar tax credit for installing solar panels (and home batteries, solar water heaters, etc.) will expire at the end of 2025, much earlier than planned.
-This credit has been a cornerstone of solar affordability, effectively giving homeowners a dollar-for-dollar tax reduction equal to 30% of their solar installation cost.
-Under previous law (the IRA), the 30% solar credit was set to continue into the 2030s (stepping down after 2032).
+Home solar incentives saw a similar rollback.
+The Residential Clean Energy Credit (Section 25D) - the 30% federal solar tax credit for installing solar panels, home batteries, solar water heaters, and similar systems - expired at the end of 2025, much earlier than planned.
+This credit has been a cornerstone of solar affordability, giving homeowners a dollar-for-dollar tax reduction equal to 30% of their solar installation cost.
+Under previous law (the IRA), the 30% solar credit was set to continue into the 2030s.
 The Big Beautiful Bill accelerated its end by nearly a decade.
-Now, systems installed after December 31, 2025 will not receive any federal solar tax credit.
+Systems installed after December 31, 2025 receive no federal solar tax credit.

 Big Beautiful Bill HVAC tax credit